are ancient Hindu texts, constituting the oldest written material of

 Samaveda and Indian Classical Music: Legend and Fact

-Indian classical music and dance have their roots in the musical
+Indian classical music and dance have their roots in the musical curves and

-Veda mentions the existence of musical
+existence of musical

 instruments; even clearly specifying how each instrument must be

 played.
 The Veda has a dedicated section for this, called the

 Gandharva-Veda.
 This Upaveda is closely attached to the main Samaveda.
 The

-fact that Indian music has risen from the Samaveda is widely acknowledged by musicians and musicologists all over India and the world in general.
+fact that Indian music has risen from the Samaveda is widely acknowledged by

+and musicologists all over India and the world in general.